 The healthcare industry has specific rules for pharmacists and this is an ever-evolving profile.
 The pharmacy industry requires candidates with excellent computational, theoretical, technical, and management skills.
 Besides having technical knowledge in depth, they must be able to work with scientists and come up with new health technologies.
 Since the pharma sector is data and technology-driven, a pharmacist can grow simultaneously.

 No, Pharmacies are not allowed to dispense prescriptions or medicines without the presence of a certified pharmacist.

 The different types of pharmacists are the following: Retail Pharmacist, Clinical Pharmacist, Chemotherapy Pharmacist, Hospital Pharmacist and Nuclear Pharmacist.

 To be a successful pharmacy professional one need to develop the following skills.
 Here are my primary skills: Excellent Verbal and Non Verbal Communication, Good Command Over the English Language, Interest in medical science and medicine, Regular updates with diseases research and cure Patience and Responsible.

 Pursuing a career in Pharmacy is one of the most sought-after courses all around the world.
-If you are looking forward to studying either Bachelor of Pharmacy or a PhD in Pharmacy, reach out to Leverage Edu.
+If you are looking forward to studying either a Bachelor of Pharmacy or a PhD in Pharmacy, reach out to Leverage Edu.
 Our experts will help you find the best career path.
-Call us immediately at 1800 57 2000 for a 30-minutes free career counselling session and get the answers to all your questions.
+Call us immediately at 1800 57 2000 for a 30-minute free career counselling session and get the answers to all your questions.